Mahmh/CourseSeek/README.md

 CourseSeek comes with a database of **100+ online tech courses**, ready for semantic search out of the box.

+*I took only 3 days to finish this whole demo project.*

 ## Why This Project?
 Recruiters and developers often face basic keyword match search.
 CourseSeek demonstrates how **semantic search** can improve UX by matching user *intent* — not just text.